sagemath/trac_to_gh/Issue 5146.md

 # Issue 5146: implement MPolynomial_ideal.varierty() for GF(p) with p > than what Singular supports

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5146

 Original creator: malb